yuvalmGS/gigaspaces-wiki-jekyll/xap97net/concepts.markdown

 {% tip title=Template Matching %}
 In traditional relational databases retrieving data is synonym with SQL.
 While the space supports retrieving data via SQL-like queries, it offers an alternative, lightweight approach called Template Matching.
 The application creates a template object -- the class of the template object defines which type of objects the application wants to read (for example, a template of class `Message` will return `Message` objects), and the template object's properties are used as retrieval criteria.
 If a template property has a value, objects are only retrieved if they have the same value for that property.
 If properties in the template are null, they are ignored.
 GigaSpaces XAP extends template matching by providing semantics to query ranges on information as well.
-For additional information, please refer to the [SQLQuery API|SQLQuery] in the Programmer's Guide.
+For additional information, please refer to the depanlinkSQLQuery APItengahlink./sqlquery.htmlbelakanglink in the Programmer's Guide.
 {% endtip %}

 {% endtoczone %}